Logo: Bauhaus-University Weimar

 Application and Admissions Procedures:

 The prerequisite for admission to the degree programme is either a Bachelor of Fine Arts degree in Media Art and Design from the Faculty of Art and Design or a first university degree recognized as professionally relevant by the responsible examination committee.
 Applicants must also pass an aptitude test based on their artistic portfolio.
-The specifics of this are determined by the aptitude test regulations in Media Art and Design (German) / English reading version (not legally binding).
+The specifics of this are determined by the aptitude test regulations in Media Art and Design (German) / English reading version (not legally binding) (Accessible document).
 A personal interview is usually not a compulsory part of the procedure.

 • Artistic portfolio, i.e. a compilation of own artistic/creative works (formats: PDF (max.
 20 MB); if applicable, links to hosted interactive or time-based works [Soundcloud, Vimeo, Github, private website, etc.])